-The SDC may provide targeted contributions for specific projects or initiatives by Swiss or foreign NGOs.
-Such contributions are granted for activities that are in line with the SDC's thematic and regional or country strategies.
+The SDC may provide targeted contributions earmarked for specific projects or initiatives by Swiss or foreign NGOs.
+Such contributions are granted for activities that are in line with the SDC's thematic and regional or country programmes.
 Projects or programmes supported by targeted contributions are initiated, implemented and monitored by the NGOs themselves.

-This modality can be used in particular by smaller or 'start-up' NGOs.
+This modality can notably be used by smaller or 'start-up' NGOs.